10 Best Wild Camping Spots in the UK

 If you’ve been researching wild camping in the United Kingdom, you’ve probably seen that many websites just describe how unlawful this activity is.
 In truth, wild camping is actually a completely legal outdoor activity, although it is accompanied by a set of strict rules that every wild camper needs to follow.
 It is extremely important that you thoroughly plan your outing and do your research if you want to avoid getting fined.

 Technically, all land in the three out of four countries that constitute the United Kingdom (all except Scotland) belongs to somebody.
 This is why it’s vital that you obtain the landowner’s permission before pitching your tent on their land.
 As with all other things, there are some exceptions – in the wilds of Scotland and on the unenclosed land in the already-mentioned Dartmoor National Park, one can engage in wild camping without any worries.
-The rules in Dartmoor have changed but are still in flux.
+The rules in Dartmoor have changed, but are still in flux.
 I will update this with more information as the situation progresses.

 Across the United Kingdom, there are a lot of plots of land that you can wild camp on without anybody giving you trouble.
 However, even though this goes without saying, common sense is always needed, if someone asks you to move just move on.
 Always try to obtain the landowner’s permission, respect “private land” signs you encounter, and never camp close to people’s homes and roads.

-In Which Cases Is Wild Camping Illegal?
+In Which Cases is Wild Camping Illegal?

 As we’ve mentioned above, wild camping in the UK becomes illegal if you do it on someone’s land without obtaining the landowner’s permission first, i.e. when you’re trespassing.
-Always keep in mind that even though the law may forbid you to wild camp in a certain area, there is always a chance to come up with a mutual agreement with the landowner and be allowed to camp there anyway.
+Always keep in mind that, even though the law may forbid you to wild camp in a certain area, there is always a chance to come up with a mutual agreement with the landowner and be allowed to camp there anyway.
 Sounds confusing, doesn’t it?

 Here’s an example – let’s say you’re planning to wild camp in England’s world-famous Lake District.
 Even though the official website of the Lake District encourages you to do so, it also states that the Lake District National Park Authority is in no power to allow outdoor enthusiasts to set up their camps on private plots of land.